 I’m a big believer in the power of public sociology to contribute to more informed and critical democratic discourse and to building a more just and equitable society.
 As others have noted, there are many forms of public sociology.
 My work in public sociology takes two forms.
 First, I believe strongly in the work of “academic translation,” or clearing up complex social scientific ideas and findings for a broader audience.
-I’m proud to say that my very first published article appeared in Contexts, the American Sociological Association’s public outreach magazine, and I continue that work now, editing Contexts‘ Trends section.
+I’m proud to say that my very first published article appeared in Contexts, the American Sociological Association’s public outreach magazine, and I continued that work, editing Contexts‘ Trends section from 2014-2017.
 I’m also an occasional blogger at ThickCulture and have written a few pieces for TheSocietyPages.
 I’ll feature here some of my work as well as other projects in public sociology that I think are promising.
 The second form of public sociology I do is in the classroom — the frontline of the discipline.
 I will also highlight here some of my students’ achievements and forms of civic engagement.

 - Television news could benefit from additional context (Times-Union, April 30, 2015)